 The Ugliest Car May Be the Best Option

 That left us with perhaps the most common vehicle on Swiss roads, maybe even all of Western Europe.
 The VW Golf.

-I honestly hadn’t seriously considered it because I could not get past how blasted ugly they are.
+I honestly hadn’t seriously considered a Golf because I couldn’t get past how blasted ugly they are.
 Like, really bad “Yo Mama” jokes kind of ugly.

 Mandatory Auto Insurance

-The next day, he faxed promissory paperwork to the OCN – Office de la circulation et de la navigation – (vehicle registration office.
+The next day, he faxed promissory paperwork to the OCN (Office de la circulation et de la navigation), which is the vehicle registration office.
 For us, our local office is in Fribourg.
 The paperwork was confirmation from Helvetia that they would be insuring the car so we could complete the registration process.
 Without proof of insurance, you can’t register a car in Switzerland.